phillord/lentic/README.md

 ## ChangeLog

+### 0.9

+This release introduces one new feature: unmatched-block buffers.
+These are forms of buffer where the start and end of blocks are not matched.
+They have been introduced mainly to support org-mode files which can support multiple embedded source languages, all of which share the same close tag.

 ### 0.8

-This buffer introduces two new features.
+This release introduces two new features.
 First, it is now possible to have multiple lentic buffers.
 This is important because lentic has more than one use -- both for maintaining two syntactic views (for example for literate programming) and for maintaining two identical persistent views (for example,